josesepulvedapino/josesepulvedapino/README.md

 ## About

-software engineer based in chile. i like building tools that turn complex data into something useful — agricultural prices, legislative transcripts, shared finances.
+software engineer based in chile. i like building tools that turn complex data into something useful.

 ## Projects